Indexed singular value bounds on scattering operators: How many channels can a photonic device support?: Applications

-\\ \\ The bounds on $\sigma_{-1}(\bmm{H})$ exhibit a plateau with regards to the number of input planewaves $M$ less than some transition value, after which they decay exponentially with increasing $N$.
-For a given detector width $C_y$, this suggests a threshold dimensionality of the space of input planewave combinations beyond which the capability of any metasurface to distinguish between different inputs degrades.
-This threshold increases roughly linearly with $C_y$, reflecting an increase in the number of usable channels between the far field and the detector as mediated by a metasurface.
+\\ Bounds on $\sigma_{-1}(\bmm{C})$ exhibit a plateau with regards to the number of input planewaves less than some transition value, after which they decay exponentially.
+For a given detector width $w_{y}$, this indicates a threshold dimensionality of the space of input planewave combinations beyond which the capability of any metasurface to distinguish between different inputs degrades.
+The threshold is seen to increase roughly linearly with $w_{y}$, reflecting an increase in the number of usable channels between the far-field and the detector as mediated by an optimal metasurface.